-And now, the Big Dig has faded to just a memory.
-The beautiful new Rose Kennedy Greenway reunites the North End and Haymarket, Boston's historic marketplace, flourishes again.
+Now that the Big Dig has faded to just a memory, the beautiful new Rose Kennedy Greenway reunites the North End with the rest of the city, and Boston Public Market has opened next door, crowds of shoppers have returned.
+Haymarket, Boston's historic marketplace, flourishes again.

 Prices are still rock-bottom.
 But Haymarket feels mellower.

-Haymarket vendors, long known for using, um, colorful language when customers prod the produce or take too long to make up their minds, have become family-friendly.
+Haymarket vendors, long known for their colorful language when customers prod the produce or take too long to make up their minds, have become family-friendly.

 Now, they'll smile when they give you your bag, saying "Here you go, sweetheart" - and sometimes throw in an extra lemon or eggplant.